duplode/duplode.github.io/src/posts/divisible-and-the-monoidal-quartet.md

 Just like `a -> Either b c` functions, `(a, b) -> c` functions cannot be
-decomposed: the `c` value can be produced by using the `a` and `b` components in arbitrary ways, and there is no way to disentangle that.
+decomposed: the `c` value can be produced by using the `a` and `b` components in arbitrary ways, and there is no easy way to disentangle that.

 `Decidable`, then, relates to `Applicative` in an analogous way to how `Divisible` does to `Alternative`.
 There are a few other similiarities